Fitness Facts

 • Pressing (overhead, bench, push-ups)

-• Pulling (rows, assisted pull-ups, bands)
+• Pulling (rows, pull-up progressions, bands)

 • Carries (farmer, suitcase, front-loaded)

-• Controlled bodyweight strength work
+• Controlled bodyweight and calisthenics strength work

 Strength is about being capable in daily life.